ManikantaMandala/SystemDesigning/creational_design_pattern/factory_method.md

 ## Solution

-To avide this situation, you need to use factory-method Design Pattern.
+To avoid this situation, you need to use factory-method Design Pattern.

 It is suggest that if you replace the direct creation with new operator. with a special *Factory Method* which creates the specific type of product you wanted.